Vice Chancellor, IFMR, Chennai, India

-From 2009-2015, he served as the president of the Monterey Institute of International Studies (MIIS, in California, USA) overseeing its formal integration as a graduate school of Middlebury College.
-At MIIS, he oversaw an ambitious academic reorganization, a successful completion of the merger of MIIS with Middlebury College (June 30, 2010), handover of the reaccreditation process from WASC to NEASC (including a successful 10 year combined NEASC reaccreditation in 2011-12), accelerated fund raising, and increased Institutional visibility.
-During his tenure, the Institute successfully launched new graduate degree programs in nonproliferation and terrorism studies (NPTS), international education management (IEM), and international trade and economic diplomacy (ITED), as well as three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a Cyber Security initiative, and a number of other innovative initiatives.
-The Institute also completed an ambitious facilities’ Master Plan to develop the Campus over the next decade.
+From 2009-2015, Ramaswamy served as the president of the Monterey Institute of International Studies (MIIS) [now Middlebury Institute of International Studies at Monterey] overseeing its formal integration as a graduate school of Middlebury College.
+At MIIS, he oversaw an ambitious academic reorganization of the existing Graduate schools, a successful completion of the merger of MIIS with Middlebury College, handover of the reaccreditation process from WASC to NEASC (including a successful 10-year combined NEASC reaccreditation in 2011-12), accelerated fund raising, and increased Institutional visibility.
+During his tenure, the Institute successfully launched new graduate degree programs in nonproliferation and terrorism studies, international education management, and international trade and economic diplomacy, as well as three new research centers (the Center for the Blue Economy, the Center for Conflict Studies, and the Center for Social Impact Learning), a Cyber Security initiative, and a number of other innovative initiatives.
+The Institute also completed an ambitious facilities Master Plan to develop the Campus over the next decade.

-Over the past 25 years he has held visiting positions at the Madras School of Economics (MSE) in India (including a position as the Director of MSE from 2003-2005, and an Officiating Director, 2015-present), Vanderbilt University (USA), Institute of Financial Management and Research (India), Purdue University (USA), and the World Bank (USA).
-At Middlebury College, he also served as an Acting Dean of Faculty, Dean for Faculty Development and Research, and Chair of the Economics Department (for 3 terms).
+Over the past 25 years he has held visiting positions at the Madras School of Economics (MSE) in India (including a position as the Director of MSE from 2003-2005, and as an Officiating Director, 2015-2017), Vanderbilt University (USA), Institute of Financial Management and Research (India), Purdue University (USA), and the World Bank (USA).
+At Middlebury College, he also served as an Acting Dean of Faculty, Dean for Faculty Development and Research, and Chair of the Economics Department for three terms.
 Ramaswamy is widely recognized for his scholarly and professional work in international and development economics, particularly on India and sub-Saharan Africa.
-He has co-authored and edited 4 books, authored scores of articles for a variety of scholarly journals focusing on development and international economics, delivered over one hundred talks on four continents on subjects ranging from globalization, to economic development, to Indian economic reforms, to economics literacy.
+He has co-authored and edited four books, authored scores of articles for a variety of scholarly journals focusing on development and international economics, delivered over 125 talks on four continents on subjects ranging from globalization, to economic development, to Indian economic reforms, to economics literacy.
 He has received recognition and awards for his teaching at Middlebury College, Madras School of Economics, and Purdue University.
-He and/or his views has also been featured in local, national, and international media primarily in India and USA In 2011, the Monterey County Business Council awarded him with their 2011 Economic Vitality Award in the “Education” category.
-In 2014, he, along with his wife, Varna, was honored by the International School of Monterey (California) on National Philanthropy Day.
+He and/or his views have also been featured in local, national, and international media primarily in India and USA.
+In 2011, the Monterey County Business Council awarded him with their 2011 Economic Vitality Award in the “Education” category.
+In 2014, The International School of Monterey honored him and his wife, Varna, on National Philanthropy Day.
 That same year, an anonymous donor gave a 7-figure gift to endow the “Sunder and Varna Ramaswamy Scholarship Fund” at the Middlebury Institute of International Studies at Monterey.